skateman/insights-rbac-api-client-ruby/docs/PrincipalApi.md

   limit: 10, # Integer | Parameter for selecting the amount of data returned.
   offset: 0, # Integer | Parameter for selecting the offset of data.
   usernames: 'usernames_example', # String | Usernames of principals to get
-  sort_order: 'sort_order_example' # String | The sort order of the query, either ascending or descending }
+  sort_order: 'sort_order_example', # String | The sort order of the query, either ascending or descending
+  email: 'email_example' # String | Exact e-mail address of principal to search for }

 begin